burak3000/GenericPluginInvoker/README.md

 # GenericPluginInvoker
 Most of the time we need a command implementation and its parameters to carry out a task.
-If we give these in a configuration file we can extend our program much as we want.
+If we give these in a configuration file we can extend our program as much as we want.

 In this application we have a configuration file(called actionsConfiguration.json).
 Get the type of the action we want to execute, get its parameters and get the assemblies that store these types.

 All the action types implement `IPluginAction` interface and all the parameter types implement `IActionParameters` interface.
 Then we pass this parameter to the command implementor's `Perform` method.
+Please see [DefaultInvokerAction.cs](https://github.com/burak3000/GenericPluginInvoker/blob/main/GenericPluginInvoker.Core/DefaultInvokerAction.cs "Implementation class that calls the actions in the actionsConfiguration file we have.").

 Below you can see a configuration file that includes only one action.
 Its type is SamplePlugin.SampleAction and it is available at SamplePlugin.dll.
 To carry out this task it needs SamplePlugin.SampleActionParameters which is available SamplePlugin.dll.